cocotb/cocotb/docs/source/writing_testbenches.rst

     task.log.debug("Running Task!")

 The :term:`DUT` and each hierarchical object can also have individual logging levels set.
-When logging :term:`HDL` objects, beware that ``_log`` is the preferred way to use logging.
-This helps minimize the change of name collisions with an :term:`HDL` log component with the Python logging functionality.
+When logging :term:`HDL` objects, beware that :meth:`~cocotb.handle.SimHandleBase._log` is the preferred way.
+This helps minimize the change of name collisions of an HDL log component with the Python logging functionality.

 .. code-block:: python